ibexa/documentation-developer/docs/permissions/permission_overview.md

 Instead, try to organize your content so that it can be covered with general roles assigned to user groups.

 Using Groups is easier to manage and more secure.
 It also improves system performance.
-The more role assignments and complex policies you add for a given User, the more complex the search/load queries will be, because they always take permissions into account.
+The more role assignments and complex policies you add for a given User, the more complex the search/load queries are, because they always take permissions into account.

 ## Permissions for custom controllers